2025 Events

 O. Henry's Birthday Celebration

 For many years the Brush Square Museums Foundation has organized birthday parties for O. Henry, who was born on September 11, 1862.
 Unfortunately, in 2020 and 2021 we did not throw a party because of COVID-19 restrictions for what would have been his 158 - 159th birthdays.
-We were able to mark his 161st birthday on September 17, 2023 with a Brush Square Park reopening ribbon-cutting and Austin Museum Day.
+However, we were able to mark his 161st and 162nd birthdays with a 2023 Brush Square Park reopening ribbon-cutting and 2023 & 2024 Austin Museum Days.
+We are now holding O. Henry's birthday together with Austin Museum Day, usually held on the 3rd Sunday in September.

 Membership Annual Meeting